jcarenza67/Hallways/README.md

 * 8:45: Still working on getting doors and drawers to open with interaction.
 Setting them as dynamic objects and adding audio to them.
 * 9:25: Having clashes with scripts.
 Going to set up the environment more and come back to this.
 Add more props and textures.
 * 9:58: Switched back to old controller and am going to try and add certain animations to the character.
 Doors open and close with the player now!
+* 10:34: Added walls, floor, door, and light to the basement.
+Dimmed the lights of all lamps.

 # License